Trauma-Informed Hampshire County:

 Monthly Network Meetings & Learning Opportunities

 These meetings provide a space for us to come together and share information and ideas related to trauma-informed care.
 We tend to alternate between educational/learning sessions, and programmatic/business meetings Whether you’re new to the field or have years of experience, you’ll be sure to find value in these gatherings and enjoy the networking too.
 Examples of our programs include a showing of the film The Wisdom of Trauma, and a presentation by staff at the newly formed MA Child Trauma Training Center.
+We meet on the second Thursday of the month from 1-2:30 pm on zoom.
+Get on our email list to stay up to date.

 Regional Conference Gathering